-Submit the completed Application for Research 3T MR Scans Form with a copy of the approved COMIRB and/or other IRB protocol summary and consent form(s) to email@example.com
+Submit your completed Research Application with a copy of the approved COMIRB and/or other IRB protocol summary and consent form(s) to email@example.com

 Once you are notified the study has been approved, you will need to schedule time on the scanner to test your protocol.
 Scheduling is done online using webmail.
 Please allow 1.5 hours for the first session.
 This will be free of charge.

 All potential participants need to be screened for any metal implants.
 If you are not meeting with the participant prior to their MR appointment, a verbal screening over the phone is acceptable (they will be asked to fill out the form when they arrive).
 On the screening form, anything in 'bold' letters is considered a contraindication for an MRI at the Brain Imaging Center.
-Having a previous MRI does not automatically qualify them since our scanner is a 3T, twice as strong as most clinical scanners.
+Having a previous MRI does not automatically qualify them for scanning at the Brain Imaging Center.